rav9en/ISE_assignment/README.md

 ## Submission
 Submit the complete game files (code, assets, audio, Blender models, etc.) in a zip folder.
-• Provide a short (2-3 minutes) video demo showcasing the gameplay, narrative, and special effects implemented.
+* Provide a short (2-3 minutes) video demo showcasing the gameplay, narrative, and special effects implemented.
-• A pdf report which includes the following contents:
+* A pdf report which includes the following contents:
+* Introduction which will describe the game and narrative.
+* Storyboard narrative.
-o Introduction which will describe the game and narrative. o Storyboard narrative. o Screenshot the Game Scene and explains the assets. o Explains how the visual and audio special effects were integrated into the game. o Conclusion will describe the strength and weakness of the current artefact and possible future enhancement.
+* Screenshot the Game Scene and explains the assets.
+* Explains how the visual and audio special effects were integrated into the game.
+* Conclusion will describe the strength and weakness of the current artefact and possible future enhancement.
-o Workload Matrix to show each team member contributions. o References
+* Workload Matrix to show each team member contributions.
+* References